 Many years later, genealogy has become my passion.
 I’ve travelled the US seeking information in dusty courthouses and remote genealogy rooms.
 I’ve made one the best friends of my life; and, yes, she’s a cousin.
 It doesn’t matter where I came from, but rather what I came from.
 I’m a Southerner, and a Quaker, and a compilation of all those who preceded me.
 I am uniquely me because of them.
 So many family traditions make sense to me now.
 They didn’t appear in isolation; they came from where WE came from.

-And I can still spend three sleepless days at my computer seeking out more information about my family.
+And I can still spend three sleepless days at my computer seeking out more information about my family, only now I’m devoted to accuracy.